djdebonis/linguistic_landscape_south_denver/README.md

 # soc_ling_final

-Final Project on Linguistic Landscapes for my Social Linguistics course @ CU Denver
+Linguistic landscape on the East and West sides of the Platte River in South Denver: competing frequencies & functions of Spanish.
+Final project for Introduction to Social Linguistics course at The Unviersity of Colorado, Denver, taught by Gabriela DeRobles.

+The code is still a mess.

 ## (1.0) Introduction
 ### (1.1) Linguistic landscapes